Scuba Dive Without Certification – Are Diving Licenses Needed?

 There are no laws regarding the licensing or certifying of divers in the United States.
 Diving is an unregulated sport.
-Some areas may prevent all diving as they are protected wildlife areas.
+Some areas may prevent all diving if they are protected wildlife areas.

 Most dive trips and dive boats will not allow you to dive uncertified if you are on your own.
 There are many dive shops that will teach an intro to scuba class that allows an uncertified diver to go into the open water and try out scuba diving.
-Most certifying agencies like PADI even have courses designed to let people try out scuba without paying for a certification.
+Most certifying agencies like PADI even have courses designed to let people try out scuba without paying for certification.

 Gear Rentals Without Certifications

 Usually, dive shops and reputable dive centres you want to rent any gear from will want to see your dive certification first.
 This includes if you solely go to rent air tanks.

 Even if you purchase your own gear to dive, you will have a hard time getting air tanks or fill-ups without a diving license.
 The legal liability of sending someone into the water with no proof they know what they are doing is just too risky for dive shops and they won’t provide gear or gas mixes if you want to scuba dive when you are not certified.